Biart95/appleseed-volumetric-rendering-proposal/proposal.md

 #### 17 July -- 21 July, 24 July -- 28 July
 -   Add photon maps support to volume rendering
 -   Integrate the raymarcher with the "Stochastic Progressive Photon Mapping" rendering mode
+-   Prepare the project for Phase 2 submition
 #### By the end of phase 2 there must be:
 -   Volume rendering, available for all existing rendering modes
 -   Support for both adaptive and constant stepping, for single and mutiple scattering
 ### Phase 3
 #### 31 July - 4 August
 -   Write python bindings for volume rendering functions and entities
+-   Include support for OSL volume shaders
 #### 7 August - 11 August
 -   Profile volume rendering solution, make optimizations that increase performance
 -   Derive formulas for multiple importance sampling (OPTIONAL)